 First year students must submit a one-page summary of the research performed during the lab rotation or a copy of slides of any oral presentation of their rotation work given at the PI’s research group meeting.
 In addition, each PI will provide a written evaluation of the student’s performance during the lab rotation.
-Both documents must be turned in to the assistant of the DGS no later than one week after the end of the rotation.
-These documents will help the MGM GSAC monitor the student’s performance.
+Both evaluations are done within T3.
+This information will help the MGM DGS monitor the student’s performance.

 The Preliminary Exam is conducted in two phases (described in detail below):